ivanos/weave_core_lib/README.md

 tool.

 Weave needs access to a Dobby database.
-There are two ways of providing this: either specify the Erlang node name of a running Dobby instance, or provide a JSON file that Weave imports into an internal Dobby instance.
+There are two ways of providing this:

+* specify the Erlang node name of a running Dobby instance, e.g. `dobby@127.0.0.1`

+* provide a JSON file that Weave imports into an internal Dobby instance.
 The contents of this Dobby instance is kept in the Mnesia directory.
 To clear the local database, remove this directory.

 Weave also needs connections to the relevant OpenFlow switches.
 If no switches are specified on the command line, Weave will listen on port